tramanh06/tramanh06.github.io/_posts/2023-05-22-twitter-recsys.md

   - recommendation system
 ---

+In this article, I will go into insights about the recommendation systems at Twitter, particularly the components that power tweet and account recommendations.

-Background: I was an MLE at Twitter from 2021-2023, working on tweet and account Candidate Generation for the Home Timeline, Email and Push Notification.
+*Background:* I was an MLE at Twitter from 2021-2023, working on tweet and account Candidate Generation for the Home Timeline, Email and Push Notification.
 Below is my short write-up of the Recommendation work inside Twitter that I could remember.
 Most of the content and code are open-sourced.
 I organized them according to the components and services that I worked on during my time there.